btqdesign/axity-v1/wp-content/plugins/wp-image-zoooom/readme.txt

 = If I want to use a "lazy load" plugin will it work? = We can ensure compatibility with [Unveil Lazy Load](https://wordpress.org/plugins/unveil-lazy-load/), [WP images lazy loading](https://wordpress.org/plugins/wp-images-lazy-loading/) and [Lazy Load](https://wordpress.org/plugins/lazy-load/) plugins.

+= My image is within a tab =
+The zoom lens is built on page load relative to the image and it will be shown in mouse hover no matter if the image is hidden in another tab.
+I cannot do anything about this, the zoom is not built to work with images within tabs.

+Alternatively you can upgrade to the Pro version, as there the zoom lens is built on mouse hover and not on page load, which means that the zoom will work also with images within tabs.

 = Known Incompatibilities =